-- Develop an interactive, thorough curriculum
+- Deliver an interactive, thorough set of lessons and activities

 - Train teachers at U.S. and international schools